DvorakDwarf/disrust/README.md

 ---

-# Now, you might be asing yourself:
+# Now, you might be asking yourself:

 <details>
 <summary><b>But is this legal ?</b></summary>